This post is sponsored by ANZ School Ready.

 Stress #4 Your expectations are too high: Of course, #3 above only works when you keep the to-do list realistic.
 Unless you have more than an hour to get everyone ready and out the door, adding a whole list of additional chores to the morning is sure to add stress and tension.
 Obviously there will be non-negotiables, such as feeding the family pet, but if you are short on time leave as many of the chores until after school/work as you can.

 Stress #5 There are too many distractions: We have a clear rule that there is no time for play until everyone is ready for school.
 If they drag their feet, my girl’s miss out on having any free time before we leave…and they both really value a little free time at the start of the day, even if it is just five minutes.
 We also have a no screen time rule before school.
 Keep distractions to a minimum to help everyone get out the door on time.

 Most of all, remember you don’t need to be Supermum but things are more likely to go to plan when you are involved.
 Some mornings will be smooth, others not so much.
 And whichever morning you’ve had the most important thing to remember to include is time for hugs and kisses!

 Take the Stress Out of School Fees with ANZ School Ready

-To help parents be better prepared for the expense of private school education ANZ has launched the School Ready website.
+To help Australian parents consider all of their options ANZ has launched the School Ready website.
 School Ready has been designed to help parents find local private schools, and it uses school fee data to help parents calculate and prepare for the long term expense of private schooling.

 Schools are located by postcode, suburb or via an interactive map, and can be further filtered by school year level, gender, school type and price range.